-Looking for vitamins and brain health supplements to help with cognitive symptoms of long-haul COVID?
-Here’s what to consider — and what to avoid.
+Another flu season is closing in — and with it, another wave of COVID-19.
+For those looking to vitamins and brain health supplements to help with cognitive symptoms, here's what to consider — and what to avoid.

 There are a number of different ways that COVID-19 can leave its mark on the brain.
 Some are life-threatening — from severe brain-swelling to strokes.
 Other are a more subtle, and harder to diagnose, like increased forgetfulness, or trouble staying focused.
 No matter how mild, the neurological symptoms that might follow a SARS-CoV-2 infection can be stressful and disruptive, even debilitating.
 And, studies are finding, they can linger for months on end.

 “Difficulties with cognitive functions or skills, such as the ability to recall memories, concentrate on tasks, or find the right words in conversation, are commonly reported following a COVID infection.
 These symptoms are often referred to as “brain fog”, and are especially common among people who have long-term or persistent symptoms called long COVID,” King’s College London genetic epidemiologist Nathan Cheetham wrote in an article on his team’s research into COVID’s cognitive symptoms.

 “In the short term, brain fog symptoms can affect people’s ability to carry out their normal daily tasks, such as work and childcare, and reduce their quality of life,” Cheetham explained.
 “In the longer term, mild cognitive impairment can develop into more severe conditions, such as dementia.
 COVID infection generally has been linked to an increased risk of being diagnosed with dementia.”